ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Children (of a node):
 : If the node is an array, the nodes of its elements.
-  If the node is an object, the nodes of its member values (but not its member names).
+  If the node is an object, the nodes of its member values.
   If the node is neither an array nor an object, it has no children.

 Descendants (of a node):